 Hey!
 Look at me!
 I’m pretending to be Peter!
 You know exactly what I’m talking about right?
 We’ve talked about sweet Peter in this Lent Devotional for Women.
 If ever there was a saint for the hot…or cold…or hot again, it’s good ‘ol St. Peter.
 And that’s how some of my Lents have gone down, hot and cold and hot again.

 I started this journey all, “I’m going to make an amazing Lent using this Lent Devotional for Women kind of like Peter all, “Jesus I will never leave you…to the death and beyond!”
 Not only have I been hot and cold and hot again this Lent based on whims, circumstances, situations, and feelings; when I do get back to it, back on the horse of Lent so to speak, I compare myself to a saint.
 Smooth Jenny…slowly working your way up that heavenly ladder of glory.

 Here’s the deal though, we absolutely can compare ourselves to the saints.
 I’m not comparing myself to the glory of St. Peter, I’m comparing myself the messy grace of St. Peter.

 Peter messed up, big time.
 But he knew God’s grace could get him back on track.
 The alternative was to slink away like Judas.
-I’m pretty sure you’re like me and prefer Peter’s way.
+I much prefer Peter’s way!
+I much prefer to be sorry, repent, and get back to the life and work God has planned for me!
+Hopefully the alternative never ever becomes an acceptable alternative for any one of us.